 Philippian Church who were faithful in Christ, and Paul was extremely grateful

-starvation; he was even shipwrecked at sea.
-He didn’t want to go through all
+he didn’t want to go through all

-Some say that it was selfish on Paul’s part
+Some say it was from selfish motives

-investment is there than the people of God?
+investment is there than His people?

 Phi 1,21-25